brunorconte/brunorconte/README.md

 ## I'm a MBA Student of Digitial Business at USP, Software Developer & Tech Enthusiast:
 - 💻 Currently programming in Laravel PHP and VueJs using typescript as a software engineer at LexisNexis Risk Solutions.
 - 📈 Always dedicated to learn new skills e how to be a better developer.
-- 📚 Always studying React devolpemente ad its dependencies, while being available to work with different frameworks
+- 📚 Always studying fullstack development with a focus on single page applications(VueJS and Laravel/Lumen PHP).
 - 🏦 I was a bank manager for 4 years and left to become a software engineer.
 - ⚡  I like to cook, hit the gym and cars.